About Us

 We are the people who own and run Waterpenny Farm.
 In 2005, after five years of farming here, we signed a 40-year lease on the land that we farm, and have built ourselves a permanent home on the land we rent.
 We love farming here in Sperryville, and are happy to have the job security that signing a 40-year lease gives us.
 Please see this NewFarm.org article to learn more.

-RachelRachel Bynum worked at Wheatland Vegetable Farms in northern Virginia during three seasons.
-She also has extensive experience in environmental education and teaching about sustainable agriculture.
+RachelRachel Bynum Graduated from Carleton College with an Environmental Studies major in 1995.
+Farming since 1997, She also has extensive experience in environmental education and teaching about sustainable agriculture.
 She volunteers with the RLEP Watershed field days, and leads school visits.
 Before starting the farm, she taught at the Chesapeake Bay Foundation’s Clagett Farm.

 She is currently a member of the Rappahannock County School Board, representing the Piedmont District since 2018.
-Rachel is also the new Director, since 2023, of Rappahannock Nature Camp
+Rachel is also the Director, since 2023, of Rappahannock Nature Camp